Violet (color): Chemistry – pigments and dyes

 In the 18th century, chemists in England, France and Germany began to create the first synthetic dyes.
 Two synthetic purple dyes were invented at about the same time.
 Cudbear is a dye extracted from orchil lichens that can be used to dye wool and silk, without the use of mordant.
-Cudbear was developed by Dr. Cuthbert Gordon of Scotland: production began in 1758, The lichen is first boiled in a solution of ammonium carbonate.
+Cudbear was developed by Cuthbert Gordon of Scotland: production began in 1758, The lichen is first boiled in a solution of ammonium carbonate.
 The mixture is then cooled and ammonia is added and the mixture is kept damp for 3–4 weeks.
 Then the lichen is dried and ground to powder.
 The manufacture details were carefully protected, with a ten-foot high wall built around the manufacturing facility, and staff consisting of Highlanders sworn to secrecy.

 French purple was developed in France at about the same time.
 The lichen is extracted by urine or ammonia.
 Then the extract is acidified, the dissolved dye precipitates and is washed.
 Then it is dissolved in ammonia again, the solution is heated in air until it becomes purple, then it is precipitated with calcium chloride; the resulting dye was more solid and stable than other purples.

 Cobalt violet is a synthetic pigment that was invented in the second half of the 19th century, and is made by a similar process as cobalt blue, cerulean blue and cobalt green.
 It is the violet pigment most commonly used today by artists, along with manganese violet.

-Mauveine, also known as aniline purple and Perkin's mauve, was the first synthetic organic chemical dye, discovered serendipitously in 1856.
+Mauveine, also known as aniline purple and Perkin's mauve, was the first synthetic organic chemical dye, discovered serendipitously during an attempt to make quinine in 1856.
 Its chemical name is 3-amino-2,±9-dimethyl-5-phenyl-7-(p-tolylamino) phenazinium acetate.

 In the 1950s, a new family of violet synthetic organic pigments called quinacridones came onto the market.
 They had originally been discovered in 1896, synthesized in 1936 and manufactured in the 1950s.
 The colors in the group range from deep red to violet in color, and have the molecular formula C20H12N2O2.
-They have strong resistance to sunlight and washing, and are used in oil paints, water colors and acrylics, as well as in automobile coatings and other industrial coatings.
+They have strong resistance to sunlight and washing, and are used in oil paints, watercolors and acrylics, as well as in automobile coatings and other industrial coatings.